“A community can be judged by the care and concern it shows for the elderly” – the late Dr Lennon, Bishop of Kildare and Leighlin.

 Two years later thanks to the generosity of the people of Tullow, Grange, Ardattin and further afield along with a grant from the then South Eastern Health Board, the site of the old Vocational school was purchased.
 In 1978 the three post primary schools in Tullow – The Brigidine Convent, The Patrician Brothers Day School and the Vocational School – were amalgamated into Tullow Community School.

 The vacant Vocational School building very quickly deteriorated and became a ruin.
-With the help of Anco – forerunner of DSP – building work began and the new Centre was opened in 1987.
+With the help of Anco – forerunner of the DSP and now DEASP – building work began and the new Centre was opened in 1987.

 Fundraising has always played a major role in the setting up and running of the Centre.
 In 1986 the first Fundraising Committee was formed to organise events such as – Abbey Dome Festival, Tullow Lord Mayor Competition, field days, sponsored cycles etc. As a result €20,000 was quickly raised and anonymous donations were also received.